Who is suany? / Biography

 Salvador Dali – Spanish surrealist painter

 What is your background?
 Have your studied photography/retouch?

 I want to learn to combine photos and photoshop like you do, what advice do you have?

 I believe that the best way of learning is by trying, maybe you don’t learn the fastest or correct way, but at least you learn what the different tools do and what YOU can do with them.
 To become good requires a lot of patience and practice and there are no shortcuts.
 Try to find your style and search for tutorials online to get started on specific techniques.
 Good materaial is the key to get a good looking result, start shooting all the material yourself, you don't need a fancy camera to get started!
 Most importantly, don't create what you THINK people want, create what YOU want.
 Good luck, have fun!

 Do make any tutorials?

-No, just google Photoshop tutorials.
-If you understand Swedish I would strongly recommend the Swedish website Moderskeppet.
+No, however in most of my works I break down the process of how I make things, allowing the spectator to understand better the structure of the project, but I'm more interested in recommend the Swedish website Moderskeppet.
 They have tons of resources and explain in a very simple understandable way.
-Their gold membership gives you access to tons of video tutorials in other Adobe softwars as well.Q:Can I use or licence your photos for my album cover / book / presentation / product etc?
+Their gold membership gives you access to tons of video tutorials in other Adobe softwars as well.

 No, I don't licence my personal work.
 All my personal projects are not to be commercialized or connected to any product or brand in any way.
 It's important to me that they are stand alone projects without a connection to anything.
 If you like my style I do accept commissioned projects.
 Just get in touch with my Agent if you have a project in mind, contact info on the contact page.